dkublik/jekyll-now/_posts/2015-9-24-transaction troubles.md

 + if it is - it will publish after commit
 + if not - it will publish immediately

-I can think about two reasons for such a solution:
+I can think about three reasons for such a solution:

 + to make the transaction as quick as possible
 + to make sure all the data are already in db, since event may be handled outside the scope of current transaction